 Cheboygan Trailhead (P,R,W,A): The Cheboygan Trailhead is located between Lincoln Avenue and Taylor Streets just east of S Western Avenue.
 It has parking as well as trailer/RV spaces, restroom, water and a pavilion.
 The City of Cheboygan is a full-service community with hotels, restaurants, shops, a brewery and beaches.
-To get to downtown, continue north on the trail about a half of a mile and turn right on Division Street which will take you to the center of town.
+To get to downtown, follow the North Central State Trail 0.7 miles north of the trailhead and follow the bike route signs along Division Street.

 From Cheboygan you can continue northeast on the North Central State Trail to Mackinaw City or south on the NCST to Indian River and Gaylord.

 You can reach the North Central State Trail without going into Cheboygan by taking Riggsville Road west about a mile south of the Cheboygan Trailhead.
 Riggsville Road is paved but is often quite busy with traffic.